denoland/std/decoders/README.md

 Options:

-- If you pass the `allErrors: true` option as well as any PromiseDecoders as arguments, then `isTuple()` will create a new PromiseDecoder which decodes each index of the input array in parallel.
+- If you pass the `allErrors: true` option as well as any AsyncDecoders as arguments, then `isTuple()` will create a new AsyncDecoder which decodes each index of the input array in parallel.

 ### isLazy()